lmorchard/blog.decafbad.com/_posts/2005-10-02-web-directories-with-xoxo-and-xsl.markdown

   * Applying [this XSL][xsl] using [this web service][xsltproc] is where the work gets done.
 This consists of dereferencing each link with a `rel="subsection"` and transcluding the innards of the page at the end of the URL.
   * Notice that [the URL of "Syndication Feeds"][ex2] comes from a domain other than `decafbad.com`.
 If I wanted to, the [third level of transclusion][ex3] could've come from yet another domain, too.

 I think this solution is better than using OPML for web directories.
-Although it could use some refinementâ€”using a bit of `<iframe>` or AJAX magic to include in a page, perhapsâ€”it's not only *already supported* by more applications than OPML, it *also* leverages a lot of prior art and consensus work.
+Although it could use some refinement—using a bit of `<iframe>` or AJAX magic to include in a page, perhaps—it's not only *already supported* by more applications than OPML, it *also* leverages a lot of prior art and consensus work.

 So, am I wrong here?
 If so, please tell me how, where, and why.